Understanding the Vulnerability of Skeleton-based Human Activity Recognition via Black-box Attack: Attack Experiments

 To initialize for untargeted attack, we randomly sample a motion $\mathbf{x}'$ for a target motion $\mathbf{x}$ where $c_{\mathbf{x}'} \ne c_\mathbf{x}$.
-For HDM05, we randomly select 700 motions to attack STGCN, MSG3D and SGN.
-For NTU, Kinetics and UAV-Human, we randomly sample 1200, 500 and 500 motions respectively.
-The maximum iterations are 500, 1000, 1000 and 2000 on HDM05, Kinetics, UAV-Human and NTU respectively.
+For Kinetics-400, UAV-Human and Skeletics-152, the maximum number of iterations is 1000, and it is set to 500 and 2000 for HDM05 and NTU 60 respectively.
 The results are shown in Table~\ref{tab:untargeted}.
-Note BASAR achieves 100\% success in all tasks.
+Note that BASAR achieves 100\% success in all tasks.
 Here we also conduct ablation studies (MP/No MP) to show the effects of the manifold projection.
 First, the universal successes across all datasets and models demonstrate the effectiveness of BASAR.
 The manifold projection directly affects the OM results.
 BASAR can generate as high as 99.55\% on-manifold adversarial samples.
 As shown in the perceptual study later, the on-manifold samples are very hard to be distinguished from the original motions even under very harsh visual comparisons.

-For targeted attack, we randomly select the same number of motions from each dataset as in untargeted attack, with maximum 3000 iterations.
+For targeted attack, the maximum iterations are set to 1000, 2000, 3000 on HDM05, Kinetics-400 and NTU 60.
 To initiate a targeted attack on $\mathbf{x}$, we randomly select a $\mathbf{x}'$ where $C_{\mathbf{x}'}$ = $c$ and $c$ is the targeted class.
-The results are shown in Table~\ref{tab:targeted}.
+The results are shown in Table~\ref{tab:untargeted}.
 All attacks achieve 100\% success.
 The targeted attack is more challenging than the untargeted attack \cite{wang_understanding_2021}, because the randomly selected label often has completely different semantic meanings from the original one.
 Attacking an `eating' motion to `drinking' is much easier than to `running'.
-This is why the targeted attack in general has worse results than untargeted attack under every metric.
+This is why the targeted attack, in general, has worse results than untargeted attack under every metric.
 Even under such harsh settings, BASAR can still produce as high as 56.98\% on-manifold adversarial samples.
 The performance variation across models is consistent with the untargeted attack.